310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Keito %}
 Go home when you’re meant to.

 …The same goes for you two.
 If the rain doesn't stop, I’ll prepare a car and force you to go home.
-If I ask my brother he should bring a car over.
+If I ask my brother, he should bring a car over.
 {% endbubble %}

 {% bubble Tsumugi %}